joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6230130/2025/05/13/manchester-united-ashworth-fa/

 **A look back at the historic tracks that held F1's first world championship season**\
-`Much has changed over 75 years at the seven tracks that Formula 1 began racing on`\
+`The seven tracks that launched Formula 1 in 1950 tell stories of daring, tragedy and evolution that shaped the sport`\
 https://nytimes.com/athletic/6350551/2025/05/13/1950-f1-75-anniversary/

 **No Naked Dressing?
 How Will Stars Make News?**\